ThinkDataEd/curriculum/docs/unit3/lesson19.md

     button.**

     100. **XML Code:** As you create the campaign, the code that creates it will be displayed.
-You may select the checkbox titled **Enable Syntax Highlighting** so that students can keep track of where the information you are adding is embedded in the code.
-Inform students that they will be learning about XML syntax in the next several lessons.
+You may select the checkbox titled **Highlight XML** so that students can keep track of where the information you are adding is embedded in the code.
+You will learn more about XML syntax in the next section of Unit 3.

-    100. **Click the |<span style="text-decoration: overline underline;">Submit Campaign</span>| button on the top, right hand side of the page once all prompts have been added.** This action will send the campaign to the server for users to see.
+    100. **Click the |<span style="text-decoration: overline underline;">Submit Campaign</span>| button on the top, right hand side of the page once all prompts have been added.** This action will send the campaign to the server.
+Users will now be able to submit surveys.

 6. Once all prompts have been created, students may use their smart devices or login to the IDS Home Page to view the new campaign.
 Remember to **Refresh Campaigns**.

-7. Students should go through the entire participatory sensing survey to see how their questions are displayed.
+7. Students should go through the entire Participatory Sensing survey to see how their questions are displayed.
 They do not have to upload the survey.

 ###**Class Scribes:**